skyhehe123/SA-SSD/readme.md

 ## Updates
 2020-04-13: Add one_cycle (with Adam) training as default scheduler.

 2020-08-04: Multi-class training is supported.
-(The multi-class traning is not well tuned and will slightly deteriote the performance of model with single class training (i.e. each class has a individual model), please find the bellow AP for your reference.)
+(The multi-class traning is not well tuned and will slightly deteriote the performance of model with single class training (i.e. each class has a individual model), please find the bellow AP@(11 recall points) for your reference.)
 ```
 Car AP@0.70, 0.70, 0.70:
 bbox AP:98.96, 90.06, 89.52